dylanmaenpaa/today-i-learned/README.md

 ## Unix

 ### Comparing files
 Check if files are bit-exact using **cmp**.
-Check if files differ line by line using diff.
+Check if files differ line by line using **diff**.
 For diff use the -y flag to get the lines output side by side in the terminal.

 ## Web development